shirin-shahabi/shirin-shahabi.github.io/_pages/about.md

 <div class="section-container">
   <h2><strong>Shirin Shahabi</strong></h2>
-  <p>A Machine Learning Researcher & Engineer based in Canada.
-I have been working on Reinforcement Learning applications for the past 4 years, currently I am more focused on Post Training Optimization and Validation!</p>
+  <p>I am a Machine learning Researcher at Inference Labs, working on distributed verified inference.
+I have been working on Reinforcement Learning applications for the past 4 years, but currently I am more focused on Inference verification and Post training!</p>

   <ul class="feature-list">
     <li>Verifiable Inference and Privacy Preserving ML</li>